 What is SUDC?

-Sudden Unexplained Death in Childhood (SUDC) occurs in children beyond the age of twelve months.
-The cause of death remains unexplained after thorough case investigation including examination of the child and family’s medical history.
+Sudden Unexplained Death in Childhood (SUDC) occurs in children between 1 and 18 years of age.
+The cause of death remains unexplained after thorough case investigation including post-mortem and examination of the child and family’s medical history.

 SUDC is a diagnosis of exclusion, in other words, a diagnosis of SUDC is made when other causes of death are not identified.

 Is SUDC like SIDS?
 (Sudden Infant Death Syndrome)

 SUDC is similar to SIDS in that it occurs in otherwise healthy children most often during sleep and has no known explanation.
 There may be other similarities, but research on SUDC is in its early stages and more is needed to better understand how similar or different the underlying causes are.

 The biggest difference we know is that a child’s death may be certified SIDS or ‘SUDI’ (Sudden Unexpected Death in Infancy) only before he or she is twelve months old.
 A child’s death may be certified as SUDC if he or she is over one years old, but under the age of nineteen (i.e. between 1-18).
 Another important difference is that there is currently nothing parents can do to mitigate the risk of SUDC.
 Research into SIDS has resulted in important ‘safer sleep’ guidance.
 More research into SUDC is crucial to determine whether there is anything that can be done to protect these older children from dying without reason.

 SUDC is not new, but it is rare.
 Its incidence is about 1 death per 100,000 children.
 Based on 2018 statistics provided by ONS for England and Wales 40 children ages one-eighteen years were affected by SUDC.
 This includes 22 children ages one-four years as SUDC most commonly affects toddlers.